 19. Blood Orange Curly Pixie

-We love orange hair on pixie cuts, because the two playful elements work so well together.
+We love orange hair on pixie haircuts, because the two playful elements work so well together.
 This take, however, features a deep blood orange hair color that also gives fierce drama.

 20. High-Octane Orange Hair